wh-alice/mig_visualstudio/vs/test/how-to--add-computer-tags-to-counter-set-mappings-using-the-load-test-editor.md

 ---
-title: "How to: Add Computer Tags to Counter Set Mappings Using the Load Test Editor | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Add Computer Tags to Counter Set Mappings Using the Load Test Editor" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"